 This mouthwatering tender Instant Pot Pot Roast is so satisfying and packed with flavor that it is certain to be a favorite addition to your family’s meals.
 The simple pantry ingredients and the 50 to 60 minute hands-off pressure cooking time is an all around winning Instant Pot Recipe.

-Pot Roast is an old-fashioned, down-home, American classic dinner.
-You can make beef roast in the oven the traditional way which takes about 3 hours roasting time.
+Pot Roast is an old-fashioned, down-home, classic American dinner.
+You can make beef roast in the oven the traditional way, which takes about 3 hours roasting time.
 It will also send everyone to the kitchen asking when dinner is ready!
 This Instant Pot recipe will take 1 hour, won't heat up your kitchen, and will feed your hungry crew faster.

 Simple Ingredients.
 The seasonings and broth are traditional pantry items.
 The vegetables and beef roast are standard grocery items.

 Easy Cleanup.
 The beef, onions, potatoes, and carrots are all cooked in the Instant Pot.